huggingface/peft/README.md

 An example of using LoRA for the task of adapting `LayoutLMForTokenClassification` on `FUNSD` dataset is given in `~examples/token_classification/PEFT_LoRA_LayoutLMForTokenClassification_on_FUNSD.py`.
 We can observe that with only `0.62 %` of parameters being trainable, we achieve performance (F1 0.777) comparable to full finetuning (F1 0.786) (without any hyperparam tuning runs for extracting more performance), and the checkpoint of this is only `2.8MB`.
 Now, if there are `N` such datasets, just have these PEFT models one for each dataset and save a lot of storage without having to worry about the problem of catastrophic forgetting or overfitting of backbone/base model.

-Another example is fine-tuning [`roberta-large`](https://huggingface.co/roberta-large) on [`MRPC` GLUE](https://huggingface.co/datasets/glue/viewer/mrpc) dataset using different PEFT methods.
+Another example is fine-tuning [`roberta-large`](https://huggingface.co/roberta-large) on the [`MRPC` GLUE](https://huggingface.co/datasets/glue/viewer/mrpc) dataset using different PEFT methods.
 The notebooks are given in `~examples/sequence_classification`.

 ## PEFT + 🤗 Accelerate

 PEFT models work with 🤗 Accelerate out of the box.
-Use 🤗 Accelerate for Distributed training on various hardware such as GPUs, Apple Silicon devices, etc during training.
-Use 🤗 Accelerate for inferencing on consumer hardware with small resources.
+Using 🤗 Accelerate allows for distributed training on various hardware such as GPUs, Apple Silicon devices, etc. 🤗 Accelerate also enables inference on consumer hardware with limited resources.

 ### Example of PEFT model training using 🤗 Accelerate's DeepSpeed integration

-DeepSpeed version required `v0.8.0`.
 An example is provided in `~examples/conditional_generation/peft_lora_seq2seq_accelerate_ds_zero3_offload.py`.
+DeepSpeed version `v0.8.0` is required.

   a.
 First, run `accelerate config --config_file ds_zero3_cpu.yaml` and answer the questionnaire.
   Below are the contents of the config file.
   ```yaml